 Example: hostname=10.0.0.1 port=8090 kmo=IDMCertificate

 Application Password: Specify the password for the user object listed in the Authentication ID field.
-This is the password created in Section 3.1, “Creating an RSA Authentication Manager 7.1 User Object with SuperAdminRole Rights,” on page 17.
-This field should be left blank for RSA Authentication Manager 6.1.
+This is the password created in Section 3.0, “Preparing RSA Authentication Manager,” on page 17.

 Remote Loader Password: Used only if the driver is connecting to the application through the Remote Loader.
 The password is used to control access to the Remote Loader instance.
 It must be the same password specified during the configuration of the Remote Loader on the connected system.